A link to reset your password has been sent to your email

 During Rita's informative years, she gradually immersed herself in the culture, customs, and traditions of her parents and grandparents, and, in particular, their culinary cultures.
 Rita studied the ancient secrets and techniques of the traditional Tuscan cooking and kept alive certain recipes that lost.
 She has been in Barga for almost 30 years running her bed and breakfast apartments together with her children, and she has now opened her cooking school.

 La Mezzaluna is situated on the edge of La Garfagnana in northern Tuscany, Italy.

-Our menu includes local cuisine with homemade pasta, fish based meals, mixed grills and steaks and pizza cooked in log oven.
-We will learn the basics sauces such as ragu, salsa di pomodoro, zuppa di farro (farro soup, a grain similar to spelt typical of the Garfagnana area ), homemade pasta, cheese and spinach filled ravioli, gnocchi, antipasti made with farro, bruschetta, scaloppina, sformati (vegetable or potato pie) and cakes, tiramis or torta di ricotta.
+La Mezzaluna's menu includes local cuisine with homemade pasta, fish based meals, mixed grills and steaks and pizza cooked in log oven.
+You will learn the basics sauces such as ragu, salsa di pomodoro, zuppa di farro (farro soup, a grain similar to spelt typical of the Garfagnana area), homemade pasta, cheese and spinach filled ravioli, gnocchi, antipasti made with farro, bruschetta, scaloppina, sformati (vegetable or potato pie) and cakes, tiramis or torta di ricotta.